-Functional kitchens require a fair amount of lighting, the most important of which is task lighting.
-Light directed toward food prep, cooking, eating, and cleaning areas provides for a safer environment, but in general just makes it easier to see what it is you're doing.
+Functional kitchens require a fair amount of lighting.
+Light directed toward food prep, cooking, eating, and cleaning areas provide for a safer environment.
 Task lighting can be achieved in a variety of ways, but in some instances, a decorative light fixture can do the trick.
-Here are the 3 types of decorative fixtures you may want to consider adding to your kitchen's lighting scheme.
+Here are the 4 types of decorative fixtures you may want to consider adding to your kitchen's lighting scheme.

 A word about using decorative fixtures for task lighting:

-Pendant lighting (also sometimes called "drop light") comes in three basic varieties: uplights, downlights, and ambient.
-For task lighting, downlights, which direct the fixtures light down to the surface below, are preferred, but depending on the other lights used in your overall scheme, any variety of pendant may be suitable.
+Pendant lighting (also sometimes called "drop lights") comes in three basic varieties: uplights, downlights, and ambient.
+For task lighting, downlights, which direct the light down to the surface below, are preferred, but depending on the other lights used in your overall scheme, any variety of pendant lighting may be suitable.

-The term pendant is used for the whole range of fixtures that hang from the ceiling, either by a cord, chain or rod.
-To distinguish pendants from other types of lights, the term is used for fixtures that hang from a single point, and use either a single bulb or multiple bulbs housed together within a single unit.
+The term pendant is used for the whole range of fixtures that hang from the ceiling, either by a cord, chain, or rod.
+To distinguish pendants from other types of hanging lights, the term is usually used for fixtures that hang from a single point with a single bulb.

 Style options for pendants are nearly endless, such that there's a style of pendant out there for just about every style of kitchen.
 On occasion, the light is chosen to blend seamlessly with the kitchen and not particularly stand out.
-Often, however, pendants act as the jewels of the kitchen, and inject some personality.
+Often, however, pendants act as the jewels of the kitchen and inject some additional style and personality.

-Classic and traditional, chandeliers can provide ambient lighting over a work surface.
-The trick in a kitchen application is to find chandeliers that do not overwhelm the space, and are well-matched to the rooms specific style.
+Classic and traditional, chandeliers can provide ambient light over a work surface.
+The trick in a kitchen application is to find chandeliers that do not overwhelm the space and are well-matched to the room's specific style.
 Chandeliers can also be unexpected in the kitchen, which makes them well-suited as style statements.
 A popular chandelier option for kitchens is a cage-style fixture that surrounds the exposed bulbs in an open structure of metal or wood.

-Most chandeliers are not downlights, so if you're thinking of using one (or more) in your kitchen, be prepared to pair it with recessed lighting that can add more task illumination, or to use it only over areas that need light, but not an overwhelming amount (such as over an eating counter).
+Most chandeliers are not specifically downlights, so if you're thinking of using one (or more) in your kitchen in a task zone, be prepared to pair it with recessed lighting that can add more illumination, or use it only over areas that need specific but not overwhelming light, such as over an eating counter or table.

-Some decorative fixtures fall into a category of their own, but are still suitable to various task lighting applications.
-Industrial fixtures, artisan-made or custom light installations, or fixtures that simple defy categorization all fall into this bucket.
-Here, as with chandeliers, the key is to finding a fixture that makes the right statement and is in tune with the surrounding kitchen.
+Some decorative fixtures fall into a category of their own but are still suitable for various task lighting applications.
+Industrial fixtures, artisan-made or custom light installations, or fixtures that simply defy categorization all fall into this bucket.
+Here, as with chandeliers, the key is to find a fixture that makes the right statement and is in tune with the surrounding kitchen.

-Before selecting a unique fixture as a task light, it's best to observe it in use or in a showroom.
-You can check how much light actually illuminates the surface below to see if it will be sufficient for the task.
-Your designer can work with you to determine if the light will work on its own, or if additional lighting may be needed.
+Before selecting a unique fixture as a task light, be sure to check the lumens to see if it will be sufficient for the task you'd like to use it over.
 You can also consider pairing fixtures if two might work better than one, and both would still fit in your kitchen.
 Also, be aware that some unique or custom light fixtures may require custom electrical installation, so be sure to check the requirements before making your selection.